 - Behavioral health problems including depression and suicidal thoughts.
 You may have mood problems including depression (feeling hopeless or feeling bad about yourself), and thoughts of hurting yourself or suicide. - Liver problems or worsening of liver problems including liver failure.
-Symptoms may include nausea, loss of appetite, tiredness, dark colored urine and pale stools, yellowing of your skin or the white part of your eye, bleeding more easily than normal, confusion, and sleepiness.
-During your treatment with Rebif you will need to see your healthcare provider regularly and have regular blood tests to check for side effects. - Serious allergic and skin reactions.
+Symptoms may include nausea, loss of appetite, tiredness, dark colored urine and pale stools, yellowing of your skin or the white part of your eye, bleeding more easily than normal, confusion, and sleepiness. - During your treatment with Rebif you will need to see your healthcare provider regularly and have regular blood tests to check for side effects. - Serious allergic and skin reactions.
 Symptoms may include itching, swelling of your face, eyes, lips, tongue or throat, trouble breathing, anxiousness, feeling faint, skin rash, hives, sores in your mouth, or skin blisters and peels. - Injection site problems.
 Rebif may cause redness, pain, itching or swelling at the place where your injection was given.
 Call your healthcare provider right away if an injection site becomes swollen and painful or the area looks infected.
 You may have a skin infection or an area of severe skin damage (necrosis) requiring treatment by a healthcare provider. - Blood problems.
 Rebif can affect your bone marrow and cause low red and white blood cell and platelet counts.
 In some people, these blood cell counts may fall to dangerously low levels.
 If your blood cell counts become very low, you can get infections and problems with bleeding and bruising.
-Your healthcare provider may ask you to have regular blood tests to check for blood problems. - Pulmonary arterial hypertension.
-Pulmonary arterial hypertension can occur with interferon beta products, including Rebif.
-Symptoms may include new or increasing fatigue or shortness of breath.
-Contact your healthcare provider right away if you develop these symptoms. - Seizures.
-Some people have had seizures while taking Rebif.
+Your healthcare provider may ask you to have regular blood tests to check for blood problems. - Seizures.
+Some people have had seizures while taking Rebif